-Children Career Plan Unit Trust Scheme, also known as "Watoto Fund" is a collective investment scheme formed by the Unit Trust of Tanzania (UTT), a government sponsored institution that was incorporated on 19 June 2003 under the Trustees Incorporation Act.
+Children Career Plan Unit Trust Scheme (Watoto Fund) is a collective investment scheme formed by the Unit Trust of Tanzania (UTT), a government sponsored institution that was incorporated on 19 June 2003 under the Trustees Incorporation Act.
 The main objectives of UTT included establishing, launching and management of collective investment schemes.

-Watoto Fund was established in Tanzania under the Deed of Trust of the Children Career Plan Unit Trust Scheme (Watoto Fund), on 1 October 2008 and is regulated by Capital Markets and Securities (Collective Investment Schemes) Regulations 1997, prescribed under the Capital Markets and Securities Act, 1994.
+The Fund was established in Tanzania under the Deed of Trust of the Children Career Plan Unit Trust Scheme (Watoto Fund), on 1 October 2008 and is regulated by Capital Markets and Securities (Collective Investment Schemes) Regulations 1997, prescribed under the Capital Markets and Securities Act, 1994.